Trading robustness: a scenario-free approach to robust Multi-Criteria Optimization for Treatment Planning: Discussion

 For the first strategy (Strategy 2), a comparison between the robust and nominal plan at the end of the dosimetric phase effectively illustrates the difference between optimizing for expected versus nominal dose distributions.
 In the examined case, no substantial differences between the nominal and expected dose optimization were observed.
 It should be noted that all the presented results pertain to the second phase of the \textit{$2p\epsilon c$} approach, in which all objectives are constrained to their goal values or previously optimized outcomes.
 Consequently, the optimization of dosimetric objectives for the robust plan is anyway conducted under loose variance constraints, set here to an optimistic value of \SI{1}{\gray\squared}.

 The subsequent variance reduction step effectively reduces the variance within the targeted structure thus proving the efficacy of the variance reduction objective in limiting the impact of uncertainty while still maintaining the achieved dosimetric plan quality.
+The robustness acceptance criteria set at $V_{95\%} \geq 95\%$ increased with the additional variance reduction step underlying the correlation between the value of such objective and the corresponding robustness metrics.
+For this particular case the acceptance threshold set at \SI{90}{\percent} was not met (only \SI{89}{\percent} was reached), meaning a more robust plan can be achieved increasing the variance reduction priority or relaxing the goal values for the OAR objectives with higher priority.

 For the second strategy (Strategy 3), variance reduction alone applied at the first step would push the dose to the target toward zero.
 This is prevented by the hard constraint posed on the minimum target dose at \SI{95}{\percent} of the prescription.